Loading page content, please wait...

 Indigenous Applicant Mentorship Program

-Mentorship is one way to help people see themselves as leaders in policing.
-We are committed to welcoming more Indigenous candidates into policing by increasing the likelihood of successful applications through the initiative; Indigenous Applicant Mentorship for RCMP (I-AM-RCMP).
-This initiative connects Indigenous applicants with experienced Indigenous RCMP police officers who can offer personalized guidance, encouragement, and insight throughout the application journey.
+Mentorship can help people see themselves as leaders in policing.
+We want to welcome more Indigenous candidates into policing by supporting applicants through the Indigenous Applicant Mentorship for RCMP (I-AM-RCMP).
+This program connects Indigenous applicants with experienced Indigenous RCMP police officers who provide personalized guidance, encouragement, and insight throughout the application process.

 About the mentorship program